snowfoxsh/aplang-book/src/README.md

 Back in the early days of personal computing, computers often came with a manual that was absolutely indispensable.
 It was difficult to accomplish much without that manual.
 Let this guide be your modern equivalent—your go-to resource for learning ApLang.

-Some of ApLangs syntax is garbage. womp womp.
+Some of ApLangs syntax is garbage.
 Sorry about that...I did not design it.
-It was designed lovingly by committee by the Collage Board.
+It was designed lovingly by committee at Collage Board head quarters.

 ## Standard Library Documentation